taliesinb/floatworld/README.markdown

 I use Qt Creator as my IDE (it's pretty good, and integrates cleanly with various Qt tools).

-Download and install the Qt SDK for your platform from [their website](http://qt.nokia.com/downloads/downloads)
+Download and install the Qt SDK for your platform from [their website](http://qt.nokia.com/downloads/downloads).

-I've only built floatworld on Snow Leopard, so I can't yet speak about building it on other platforms.
+I've only built *floatworld* on Snow Leopard, so I can't yet speak about building it on other platforms.
 The build process is painless: first ask Qt to produce a makefile using the `qmake` library, then actually build the sources using `make`.
 In more detail:

-To build an appropriate Makefile using `quake`, run the following command from the project directory.
+To build an appropriate Makefile using `qmake`, run the following command from the project directory.

     qmake floatworld.pro -r -spec macx-g++